Turn any phone into a Unity controller.

 Cloud or LAN, your call

-Default to the hosted relay at relay.pairkit.dev for remote players.
-Switch to LAN mode for in-person events — Unity hosts the relay in-process, phones connect over Wi-Fi, no internet, no cost.
+Default to the hosted relay for remote players — sign up at app.pairkit.dev, generate a free API key, paste it into the inspector.
+Switch to LAN mode for in-person events: Unity hosts the relay in-process, phones connect over Wi-Fi, no internet, no key, no cost.

 This is all the code you write.